American Typewriter Co.

 The American was also significantly quicker to master because there really wasn't too much to the them.
 Its inventor, Louis Philippe Valiquet, designed them using just a mere 35 parts (patent no.510,214).
 The typist need only move the pointer to a character along the crescent index with one hand and press a single lever with the other hand to print.
 That's it!

 According to an 1897 interview with Halbert Edwin Payne, president of the American Typewriter Co. and to whom Valiquet sold the rights for the American, Payne stated that Valiquet could not market the typewriter effectively despite an initial price of just $5.
-So, Improvements were made under Payne's direction and the price was raised to $6.
-In July of 1895 more improvements yielded and $8 price tag.
-Payne anticipated a $10 price point with yet more improvements to come.
+After the implementation of improvements and better marketing under Payne's direction, the price was raised to $6.
+In July of 1895 the price was raised to $8.
+Payne anticipated an eventual price point of $10.

-Payne also mentioned that by 1895 about 2,500 Americans were sold and over 10,000 during 1896.
-He further stated that a total of 21,000 were sold at a rate of over 100 per day at the time of the interview.
-These figures are probably inflated.
+Payne mentioned that by 1895 about 2,500 Americans were sold and over 10,000 during 1896.
+He further stated over 100 per day were being sold at the time of the interview.
+These figures were probably inflated.

-All improvements aside, only two distinctly different models were ever produced: model Nos.1 & 2.
-The No.1 typed uppercase exclusively and, in turn, required a smaller index.
-The No.2 model, like the one on this page, had a larger index to accommodate the additional lowercase characters.
-Overseas examples were sold under the names Globe & Champignon.
+Only two distinctly different models were ever produced: the No.1 which typed uppercase exclusively and, in turn, required a smaller index, and the No.2 which had a larger index to accommodate for the additional lowercase characters, like the examples on this page.
+Overseas variants were sold under the names Globe & Champignon.
 Champignon translates to mushroom from French.
 Fitting, yes?
 Other name variants include the Crown made by Lyon Mfg.
 Co. and the Practical.

 Need an instruction manual for your No.2?
 Get it here...